canagrisa/CMIP_data_retriever/README.md

 ## Example

-Example of download results from the usage example below
+Example of download results from the usage example above
 ![fig_1](./data/rec.gif)